 - The purpose of the cookie or the cookie category must be presented with a brief and highlighted title, followed by a brief description of the purpose.

 - The "Accept All” and “Reject All” buttons must be at the same level and prominence.

 - Avoid pre-ticked boxes or pre-activated toggle switches.

 - Renew all cookie choices after 6 months.

 The Spanish DPA - AEPD issued its cookie guidelines that set out rules for compliance with cookie laws in Spain.

 4.1 What is the AEPD?

-AEPD is short for Agencia Española de Protección de Datos which means “Spanish Agency for Data Protection.”
-Their role is to guarantee that Spaniards follow European and national data protection laws.
-AEPD is the official supervisory authority for personal data protection matters in Spain.
+AEPD is short for Agencia Española de Protección de Datos which translates to “Spanish Agency for Data Protection.”
+They ensure that Spaniards adhere to European and national data privacy regulations.
+In Spain, the AEPD is the official supervisory authority for personal data protection issues.

 4.2 What are the AEPD Cookie Guidelines?